On reality TV, you can be a Survivor, Top Chef, or The Biggest Loser.

 The Bachelorette: Marcus Lathan (’12 Busi.) was one of 30 men vying for bachelorette Katie Thurston’s affection in the seventeenth season of this hit ABC show.
 (See “Bringing you up to date.”)

 Big Brother: Jamie Kern Lima (’00 Busi.
 Admin.), Miss Washington USA 2000, finished fourth on the first season of this CBS show.
 She was the first house guest from Washington.
 She was also the highest-ranking woman and youngest woman on season one.
-She went on to work as a TV news reporter in Washington and Oregon, earn a master of business administration from Columbia University, and found a cosmetics company that she sold in 2016 to L’Oréal for $1.2 billion.
+She went on to work as a TV news reporter in Washington and Oregon, to earn a master’s degree in business administration from Columbia University, and to found a cosmetics company that she sold in 2016 to L’Oréal for $1.2 billion.

 The Courtship: Tessa Cleary (’19, ’21 MA Arch.) assists her friend, Nicole Remy, as she looks for love on this NBC show.
 Remy stars in the new show, trusting Cleary’s judgments of the men vying for her heart.
 Cleary grew up in Federal Way.
 Filming took place at North Yorkshire’s Castle Howard in August and September 2021.
 The show premiered March 6, 2022.